ROM Fuses

 Size4 bytes (only 6 bits are used)

-LayoutOneHotLinearMajorityVote { bits: 2, duplication: 3 }
+LayoutOneHotLinearOr { bits: 2, duplication: 3 }

 1. OneHot: the logical value n is encoded as n consecutive 1-bits: onehot = (1 << n) - 1

-2. LinearMajorityVote: each bit of the OneHot value is replicated duplication (3) times in consecutive bit positions.
+2. LinearOr: each bit of the OneHot value is replicated duplication (3) times in consecutive bit positions.
 The 2 logical bits × 3 replications = 6 physical bits, packed into the low 6 bits of the 4-byte field.

 Key typeLogical valueOneHot bitsOTP raw u32OTP bytes @ 0x428